 While avoiding e-readers may be a smart way to promote deeper sleep; it won’t have much effect on people who owe their sleeping difficulties to sleep apnea.
 Because it causes sufferers to stop breathing intermittently throughout the night, sleep apnea prevents sufferers from staying asleep.

 Ultimately, behavioral changes have little effect on this dangerous disorder; however, the right treatment can be a lifesaver.
-To learn about an effective sleep apnea treatment that can help you get a full night’s rest each and every night, contact Berry's office online or call (303) 691-0267 today.
+To learn about an effective sleep apnea treatment that can help you get a full night’s rest each and every night, Contact Us or call (303) 691-0267 today.